 The four surviving SeaDarts are all preserved in museums.
 The XF2Y-1 prototype (BuNo 137634) was reportedly at one time with the Maryland Aviation Historical Society at Strawberry Point (I'm not sure where this is, even though I am from Maryland.
 It might be at the site of the old Glenn L. Martin plant near Baltimore).
 However, it is now in storage at the Paul Garber Restoration Facility of the Smithsonian Institution in Suitland, Maryland, waiting eventual restoration.
 It is in terrible shape, with lots of rust, a smashed canopy, and the wings having been cut off by a blowtorch.
 The 3 surviving YF2Y-1s are with the San Diego Aerospace Museum at Balboa Park (135763), the Wings of Freedom Air and Space Museum at NAS Willow Grove, Pennsylvania (135764) and the Sun n' Fun site at the Lakeland, Florida airport (135765) respectively.

 There is a rather odd postscript to the SeaDart story.
 In 1962, five years after the official termination of the SeaDart project, the Navy was ordered to redesignate all of its fighter aircraft in order to conform to the new tri-service unified aircraft designation scheme.
 For some obscure reason, the SeaDart was assigned the designation F-7.
-Why would the Navy bother to redesignate an aircraft which had never entered service?
-Perhaps some clerk in the Defense Department had some fond memories of this warplane, and decided to honor it posthumously with an official F-number.
+This may have been unusual at first glance, however, because the SeaDart never entered service, but one of the surviving YF2Y-1s (BuNo 135765) officially remained on the US Navy inventory until July 10, 1962, when it was stricken off.

 137634/137635 Convair XF2Y-1 SeaDart 137635 was cancelled 135762/135773 Convair F2Y-1 SeaDart 135762/135765 delivered as YF2Y-1. remainder all cancelled.
 138530/138534 Convair F2Y-1 SeaDart cancelled contract.